-- No action is deemed appropriate

-- Lodging a suggestion letter to the Dean

-- Advising the Fellow to lodge a Formal Written Complaint
+- No action is deemed appropriate - Lodging a suggestion letter to the Vice President of Academics - Advising the Fellow to lodge a Formal Written Complaint

 Grounds for a Formal Complaint:

 A Fellow has the right to file a complaint.
 This MTSA Fellow Complaint/Grievance Policy is for all issues in which the Fellow believes he has been adversely affected.
 Examples may include: